yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 const yuno = await Yuno.initialize(publicApiKey, undefined, options);
 ```

-This feature is **optional** and is intended for **advanced use cases** where you need to customise how device identification is handled via cookies.
+This feature is **optional** and is intended for **advanced use cases** where you need to customize how device identification is handled via cookies.

 ## What's next?